OCamlPro/ocp-indent/README.md

 requiring them to change their settings in any way (except that, obviously, they need to use ocp-indent !).

-ocp-indent will look for `~/.ocp/ocp-indent.conf` to setup its default, then search for a `.ocp-indent` file in the current directory and its parents, stopping if one if found.
-These parameters can still, of course, be overridden by the environment variable `OCP_INDENT_CONFIG` or the command-line options, in this order.
+If a `.ocp-indent` file is found in the current directory or its ancestors, it overrides definitions from `~/.ocp/ocp-indent.conf` and the built-in default.
+The command-line can of course still be used to override parameters defined in the files.

 Have a look at ocp-indent's own [`.ocp-indent`](.ocp-indent) file for an example.